 Maximizing behavior requires that economic agents can in fact find the maximum position on their own.
-If that position is affected by the
+If that position is affected by the expectations of others, I do not see that maximizing behavior under such circumstances, even with Bayesian learning, is any longer well defined.

-&lt;sup>15 In arguing that irrational expectations are necessarily short-lived, Maddock and Carter (1982, p.
+15 In arguing that irrational expectations are necessarily short-lived, Maddock and Carter (1982, p.
 45) invoke the authority of Keynes (1930, p.
-160) who wrote that 'actions based on inaccurate anticipations will not long survive experiences of a contrary character, so that fact will soon override anticipation except whey they agree.'
+160) who wrote that 'actions based on inaccurate anticipations will not long survive experiences of a contrary character, so that fact will soon override anticipation except when they agree.'
 However, this merely suggests that people may realize they were wrong, not that they will necessarily learn from their mistakes.
 As argued bellow, the convergence of expectations toward rational expectation is not inevitable.

-&lt;sup>16 Economists have been continuously altering their models yet their predictions published in the popular and scientific media do not seem to converge toward any single, 'correct' vector.
+16 Economists have been continuously altering their models yet their predictions published in the popular and scientific media do not seem to converge toward any single, 'correct' vector.
 For instance, a recent survey of 'What Economists are Predicting for 1990' published in Business Week for December, 25, 1989, reports 25 predictions for real-GNP growth ranging between a high of 5.1 percent and a low of -3.2 percent.
 Predictions for inflation range between 2.5 to 6.3 percent, predictions for the interest rate vary between 6.5 and 12.5 percent and prediction for the rate of unemployment run between 4.4 and 8.8 percent.
 Note that these predictions were not made by 'ivory tower' economists but by business economists working for large companies who stood to lose from erroneous forecasts.

-&lt;sup>17 'Inside information' on the stock market generated and continues to generate substantial profits but after such information is used, it becomes useless rather than relevant public knowledge.
+17 'Inside information' on the stock market generated and continues to generate substantial profits but after such information is used, it becomes useless rather than relevant public knowledge.